 In other cases, approaches combination is preferable.

-When the development process is close to its final stages (e.g. presentation or release), developers gradually change the currently used approach to Kanban.
+When the development process is close to its final stages (e.g., a presentation or release), developers gradually change the currently used approach to Kanban.
 Here’s how it looks like in practice.
 The team has a reference point – release date, for example.
-Starting from the particular moment, team members begin to work on the tasks they receive from a customer in the form of prioritized list on a daily basis.
+Starting from the particular moment, team members begin to work on the tasks they receive from a customer in the form of a prioritized list daily.

 It’s better to use Waterfall if you want to implement some functionality that is big enough, valuable enough, and, what’s more important, separated from the overall project.
 For example, such an approach was used during the work on the Excel add-in for the mentioned data storage app.
 The most important in this case is to be sure that all requirements are clear.
 If so, the team can document all requirements and start to develop.